parflow/parflow/README-CMAKE.md

    	 -DPARFLOW_HAVE_CLM=ON \
 	 -DPARFLOW_AMPS_LAYER=mpi1
 ```
-*often you also want to set some mpi options defining communication used
+**Often you also want to set some mpi options defining communication used
 and so on.
 Thus refer to
 [How to specify command to run MPI applications](#how-to-specify-command-to-run-mpi-applications)
-at the end of this document!*
+at the end of this document!**

 Here is a more complex example where location of various external
 packages are being specified and some features are being enabled: